cms-ttH/CommonClassifier/README.md

                                | -> histograms with BDT, MEM, ...
 CommonClassifier output ntuple |
 --------------------------------
 ~~~

+Technically, the access of the CommonClassifier output ntuple from the histogramming code can be done using the `(run, lumi, event)` lookup database at https://github.com/kit-cn-cms/MEMDataBase

 ## CommonClassifier input ntuple

-A tree with exactly this structure:
+In order to run the CommonClassifier using the gridding infractructure, you must export your private ntuples to a TTree with exactly this structure:

 ~~~
 long run